GDYDev/GDYCMS/readme.md

 This CMS provide next principles:

-1)	Administrator with login “Administrator” is a chief person and can not be deleted.
+1)	Administrator with login â€œAdministratorâ€ is a chief person and can not be deleted.

 2)	There is only one administrator at the site.

 3)	Administrator can create and remove users, reset any password.

-4)	“Administrator” as log in can not be changed, you can change only password.
+4)	â€œAdministratorâ€ as log in can not be changed, you can change only password.

 5)	User, as administrator, can modify any part of site, but can not change password of another user.
 	User can change only own password.